group of friends hanging out on a hillside

 Welcome to change

-I believe you are the expert on your own life, and my role as your therapist is to collaborate with you in building a path forward that aligns with your values and experiences.
+At Gradients Counseling, I believe you are the expert on your own life, and my role as your therapist is to collaborate with you - whether virtually in the state of Texas or in-person locally in Dallas.
+I am here to support you in building a path forward that aligns with your values and experiences.

 You’ve made it this far - now let’s see it through.

 Let’s work together to find the values, actions, and solutions that work for you.
-My goal in therapy is to develop a deep and meaningful relationship with you, so we can collaborate on integrating lasting changes in your life.
+My goal in therapy at Gradients Counseling is to develop a deep and meaningful relationship with you, so we can collaborate on integrating lasting changes in your life.

 Therapy Specialties